 Many certified nursing assistants make the jump from CNA to LPN to advance their careers.
 Becoming a licensed practical nurse is a good idea, especially if you already have the credits for a CNA.
 Typically, you must earn your CNA license before you become an LPN or progress in any nursing program.
 Becoming a CNA means that you are familiar with all the basics of nursing and can handle most challenges that often crop up.
 It also means that you are ahead of the game and already on the right path to learn and become an LPN.
 This article will give you an overview about the factors that come into play when you want to move from being a CNA to an LPN.

 To make the jump from CNA to LPN you will have to go back to the classroom to learn the basics of being a licensed practical nurse.
-LPN programs are available in most community colleges in the United States.
+LPN programs are available in most community colleges in the United States and much like the CNA practice test offerings on this site, there are many useful study guides available online for LPN training.
 The duration of an LPN training program usually takes between 18 and 24 months.
 However, you can lessen the duration if you already have credits you earned as a CNA.
 The duration also varies depending on whether you want a certificate or an associate’s degree.
 A lesser timeline will help you save a lot of money and do other important things.
 Some employers have financial provisions for their employees who want to advance to an LPN.
 If you are working in a hospital or a private medical firm, ask the financial officers if there are incentives that might help you pay for your tuition fees.

 CNA to LPN Bridge Programs